 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

-Candidate means a person admitted to a Higher Degree Research course at the University.
+Candidate means a person admitted to a higher degree by research (HDR) program at the University.

 Candidature means duration of enrolment in a higher degree by research program.
 A Research student is considered to be a “student” for the higher degree by research program in which they are enrolled.
 All research and related work towards fulfilment of the requirements for a higher degree by research must be completed during enrolled candidature.

 Confirmed candidature means period of enrolment in a HDR program after the successful completion of the Confirmation of Candidature milestone, up to the date of expiry of candidature for that program.

 Co-Supervisor means a USC academic staff member who meets the criteria for and has been approved for registration as a USC HDR supervisor, but has not yet supervised a research student to successful completion of their degree.
 A registered co-supervisor may join an individual student’s supervision panel as a co-supervisor only (i.e. may not be appointed to a student’ panel as their principal supervisor).

 Consultant Supervisor means a person appointed to a student’s supervision panel who does not meet the criteria for registration as a USC supervisor.
 Consultant supervisors are usually external to the university, but may also be USC staff who do not meet the criteria for registration as a supervisor.

 Creative work means an original product designed, created or constructed by a candidate during candidature deriving from one or more of the creative arts including graphical and new media techniques.